 Go to Find Journals to learn how to find or browse journals.

-Be sure to check out Library Tools to learn about using Interlibrary Loan.
+Be sure to check out Tools to learn about using Interlibrary Loan.
 It's indispensable for graduate students.

 If writing is not your strong point, visit Writing Help for some great resources.